-NOTE: The tractor must have adequate 3 point hitch lift capacity to lift the weight of the machine, attachments, seed and dry chemicals.
+NOTE: Tractor must have adequate 3 point hitch lift capacity to lift weight of machine, attachments, seed and dry chemicals.
 Shipping weights do not include seed, dry chemicals or additional optional attachments.

-Tractor front end stability is necessary for safe efficient operation.
+Tractor front end stability is necessary for safe and efficient operation.
 Therefore, it may be necessary to add front ballast to your tractor for satisfactory field operation, as well as adequate transport stability.
 Refer to your tractor operator's manual for front ballast recommendations.